 and smokeless fire

-In a further project phase the complete concept of solar distillation will be implemented.
+In a further project phase the complete concept of solar distillation with the PV field will be implemented.